swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 let blankConcat list = String.concat "" list  // OK
 {% endhighlight %}

-For more details see the MSDN article on [“automatic generalization”](http://msdn.microsoft.com/en-us/library/dd233183%28v=VS.100%29.aspx).
+For more details see the MSDN article on ["automatic generalization"](http://msdn.microsoft.com/en-us/library/dd233183%28v=VS.100%29.aspx).

 <a id="FS0035"></a>
 ## FS0035: This construct is deprecated ##